Future Nostalgia: Commercial performance

 Future Nostalgia debuted at number two on the UK Albums Chart with 34,390 units, only 550 units behind 5 Seconds of Summer's Calm.
 In its second week, it reached the summit of the chart, with Future Nostalgia becoming Lipa's first UK number one album.
 The album would go on to top the chart for three more non-consecutive weeks.
 On 17 April 2020, it was certified Silver by the British Phonographic Industry (BPI) for selling over 60,000 units in the UK.
 The album holds the record for having the lowest one-week sales while at the top of the chart in the modern era, when it was number one the week beginning 15 May 2020 with sales of only 7,317.
 It was certified double Platinum by the BPI in 2022, having shifted over 600,000 units to date in the UK.
 In October 2021, the BBC's music correspondent Mark Savage noted that Future Nostalgia was the only British album released since the start of 2020 to have been certified Platinum by the BPI.

-Just like in the UK, Future Nostalgia entered the Australian album chart at number two before rising to the top in April 2020.
+As in the UK, Future Nostalgia entered the Australian album chart at number two before rising to the top in April 2020.
 After charting for almost a year the album climbed back to the number one spot in March 2021.
-It was certified Gold by the Australian Recording Industry Association for the 35,000 units sold.
+It was certified double platinum by the Australian Recording Industry Association for 140,000 equivalent units sold.
 Following the release of the album's Australian tour edition vinyl in April 2022, the album returned to number one for a third non-consecutive week in its 108th week on the chart.

-The album topped the record charts of 14 countries, including Ireland, Finland, the Netherlands, New Zealand, Portugal, and Spain.